 To comprehend how much CoolSculpting costs, it is essential to understand how CoolSculpting works.

-CoolSculpting is an FDA cleared treatment that employs a scientific process known as cryolipolisis (“cryo” = cold + “lipo” = fat + “lysis” = cell death.)
-In other words, fat cells exposed to precise cooling temperatures and time specifications will crystalize and rupture.
-These destroyed cells pass through the body as waste via the lymphatic system.
+CoolSculpting is an FDA cleared treatment that employs a scientific process known as cryolipolysis (“cryo” = cold + “lipo” = fat + “lysis” = cell death.)
+In other words, fat cells exposed to precise cooling for a specifically allocated time will crystalize and rupture.
+These destroyed cells eventually exit the body as waste via the lymphatic system.

-Another essential part of determining prices involves ldSculptapplicators.
-To begin a single applicator is placed over a fat bulge.
-Applicators serve to pull the subcutaneous fat cells away from the skin and store them in preparation for cryolipolysis.
-Depending on the size of the applicator, this process takes anywhere from 30 to 90 minutes to complete.
-One cooling session, using a single applicator, constitutes a cycle.
+Another essential part of determining prices involves ColdSculpt applicators.
+During treatment, a single applicator is placed over a fat bulge.
+Applicators serve to pull the subcutaneous fat cells away from the skin and expose those cells to cooling temperatures.
+Depending on the size of the applicator, this process takes anywhere from 35 to 90 minutes to complete.
+One cooling session, using a single applicator, constitutes one cycle.

 Learn more about CoolSculpting >>